bluebird75/luaunit/doc/index.rst

 You will now find the list of all assertion functions.
 For all functions, When an assertion fails, the failure message tries to be as informative as possible, by displaying the expectation and value that caused the failure.

 ..
-Note:: see :More on table printing: to know more about tables.
+Note:: see :ref:`table-printing` and :ref:`comparing-table-keys-table` for more dealing with recursive tables and tables containing keys of type table.

 .. _assert-equality: